kirtisen/90DaysOfDevOps/2023/day02/README.md

-Day 2 Task: Basics linux command
+Day 2 Task: Basics linux command [done]

-Task: What is the linux command to
+Task: What is the linux command to[done]

 1. Check your present working directory.
 2. List all the files or directories including hidden files.